-We have a sections functor $U(k) \rarr \Set: X \mapsto X(k)$ that induces a map: \beq \Hom(\Dop, U(k)) \rarr \Hom(\Dop, \Set) \nonumber \eeq Grothendieck initially argued that since the right hand side should modelize homotopy types, then we would have a notion of weak equivalence for simplicial objects in $U(k)$, hence a corresponding homotopy category.
-More specifically, he considered a subcategory $\cM(k)$ of $U(k)$ whose objects have homotopy groups endowed with a $k$-module structure, something that he will drop later, but nevertheless the idea remains: one should aim for a subcategory of $sU(k)$ in a sense to be precised.
-Then the notion of weak equivalence we have above should lead to a homotopy category $Hot_n(k)$ of $n$-connected schematic homotopy types over $k$, homotopy types because of a yet to be precised notion of weak equivalence, schematic because objects in $U(k)$ have the flavor of schemes insofar as they are torsors with groups $W(M)$ that initially were viewed as scheme-like objects, embeddings of discrete, homotopy type objects in the category of schemes over a certain base.
-This is the picture we have to keep in mind.
-Much of the work Grothendieck did from there revolved around defining a proper notion of homotopy.
-The first hint that this preliminary picture may not work comes from the very definition of $\cM(k)$; how could one make homotopy groups endowed with a non-trivial $k$-module structure?
-Looking elsewhere, Grothendieck pointed out that we do have a classical abelianization functor for homotopy types $Hot_n \rarr D_{\cdot}(Ab)$.
-One should then have a commutative diagram: \beq \begin{CD} Hot_n(k) @>>> D_{\cdot}(Ab) \nonumber \\ @VVV @VVV \nonumber \\ Hot_n @>>> D_{\cdot}(Ab) \end{CD} \eeq hence we need an abelianization, or linearization functor $Hot_n(k) \rarr D_{\cdot}(Ab)$, coming from a localization of a functor $\cM_n(k) \rarr ch_{\cdot}(Ab_k)$.
+One should then have a commutative diagram: \beq \begin{CD} Hot_n(k) @>>> D_{\cDot}(Ab_k) \nonumber \\ @VVV @VVV \nonumber \\ Hot_n @>>> D_{\cDot}(Ab) \end{CD} \eeq hence we need an abelianization, or linearization functor $Hot_n(k) \rarr D_{\cDot}(Ab_k)$, a localization of a functor $\cM_n(k) \rarr ch_{\cDot}(Ab_k)$.
 It is at this point that Eilenberg-Mac Lane spaces make their appearance, essentially as linearized, schematic homotopy types.
 Ultimately, Grothendieck was aiming for a $k$-linearization functor $L: U(k) \rarr Ab_k, X \simeq W(M) \mapsto L(X)$.
 Defining $L(X)$ necessitates taking completions, something he wanted to avoid, so he considered pointed homotopy types instead, something that is quite natural.
 Hence he considered a category $U(k)^{\centerdot}$ of pointed homotopy types instead of $U(k)$, with a corresponding $k$-linearization functor $L_{pt}$ that is well-behaved with regards to ring extensions.
-For $X_* \in sU(k)^{\centerdot}$ a simplicial object in $U(k)^{\centerdot}$, one defines its homology by $\text{LH}_{\centerdot}(X_*) = L_{pt}(X_*)$ and one defines $H_i(X_*):= \pi_i(L_{pt}(X_*)) = H_i(LH_{\centerdot}(X_*))$ something that Grothendieck regarded as a much better way to define a notion of weak equivalence than the one introduced above: $X_* \rarr X_*'$ is a weak equivalence if the total homology functor $LH_{\centerdot}$ transforms this map into a quasi-isomorphism.
-At some point later though Grothendieck introduced a Lie functor $Lie: U(k)^{\centerdot} \rarr Ab_k, X = W(M) \mapsto M$ with the usual homotopy groups $\pi_i(X_*) = \pi_i(X_*(k))$ satisfying $\pi_i(X_*) \simeq \pi_i(Lie(X_*))$ which he defined as the natural definition of homotopy invariance of $X_*$, hence a notion of weak equivalence as inducing an isomorphism for $\pi_i$ invariants, i.e. quasi-isomorphisms for the corresponding Lie chain complexes.
+For $X_* \in sU(k)^{\centerdot}$ a simplicial object in $U(k)^{\centerdot}$, one defines its homology by $LH_{\centerdot}(X_*) = L_{pt}(X_*)$ and one says $X_* \rarr X_*'$ is a weak equivalence if the total homology functor $LH_{\centerdot}$ transforms this map into a quasi-isomorphism.
+Later Grothendieck defines $H_i(X_*):= \pi_i(L_{pt}(X_*)) = H_i(LH_{\centerdot}(X_*))$ something that he regarded as a much better way to define a notion of weak equivalence than the one just introduced.
+At some point later though Grothendieck introduced a Lie functor $Lie: U(k)^{\centerdot} \rarr Ab_k, X = W(M) \mapsto M$ with the usual homotopy groups $\pi_i(X_*) = \pi_i(X_*(k))$ satisfying $\pi_i(X_*) \simeq \pi_i(Lie(X_*))$ which he regarded as the natural definition of homotopy invariance of $X_*$, hence a notion of weak equivalence defined as producing quasi-isomorphisms for the corresponding Lie chain complexes.
 Even though this is yet another notion of weak equivalence which he considered as a cornerstone of a theory of schematic homotopy types, he will admit later that a notion of weak equivalence is not agreed upon.
 Thus the very definition of schematic homotopy type is not settled.\\